hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

 ﻿## Naming conventions

 - P12 are MonoBehaviours and ScriptableObjects, including serializable structs and enums referenced by MonoBehaviours and ScriptableObjects.
+  - Enumerations that are part of a serializable object must be marked `[Serializable]` to distinguish them from enums used internally.
+  - If an enumeration or struct is referenced by a MonoBehaviour or a ScriptableObject, then the name should start with P12, even if the enumeration or struct is not meant to be used by serialization.
 - H12 are non-MonoBehaviours.
 - I12 are interfaces.
-- Enumerations that are part of a serializable object must be marked `[Serializable]` to distinguished them from enums used internally.
 - Custom attributes belong in the Supporting assembly, and shouldn't have prefixes.

 These rules may not apply in the `Subsets/SupplementalKinematics/Scripts/Runtime/IKSolver/` folder because these files originalte from another project.